Skip to main content

 Radiation therapy uses high energy x-rays to kill cancer cells.
 Depending on the stage of the cervical cancer, radiation therapy may be used:

 • As a part of the main treatment.
-For some stages of cervical cancer, the preferred treatment is radiation alone or surgery followed by radiation.
-For other stages, radiation and chemo given together (called concurrent chemoradiation) is the preferred treatment as the chemo helps the radiation work better.
+For some stages of cervical cancer, the preferred treatment is radiation and chemo given together (called concurrent chemoradiation) as the chemo helps the radiation work better.

 • To treat cervical cancer that has spread or that has come back after treatment.
-Radiation therapy may be used to treat cervical cancers that have spread to other organs and tissues.
+Radiation therapy may be used to lessen symptoms caused by cervical cancers that have spread to other organs and tissues.

 The types of radiation therapy most often used to treat cervical cancer are: